projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    according to acrn-dm command line configuration and derived from their default value.

--  **SW Load**: DM prepares UOS VM's SW configuration such as kernel, ramdisk, and zeropage, according to these memory locations:
+-  **SW Load**: DM prepares User VM's SW configuration such as kernel, ramdisk, and zeropage, according to these memory locations:

    .. code-block:: c